Staff

 Program Administrator

-Amani is a fashion entrepreneur, content creator, and owner of Saint Miraj.
+Amani is a fashion entrepreneur, content creator, and the owner of Saint Miraj.
 Saint Miraj is an online apparel store and brand that mixes vintage and modern trends.
 Amani works closely with program directors and instructors to plan, coordinate, and execute all aspects of the program’s administrative needs.
 She also assists with marketing, events, and content creation.

 Gina Minor Allen